View Document Text

 Other Fees:

-NEPWA clients may incur other fees including fees paid to qualified custodians and third-party managers in
+NEPWA clients will incur other fees including fees paid to qualified custodians and third-party managers in

 connection with the management of their assets.
 NEPWA does not receive any portion of these fees.